citibeth/gissinfra/1_introduction.md

 #Introduction

+##Purpose
-**Purpose:** Discuss tools and software that could help our work at GISS.
+Discuss tools and software that could help our work at GISS.
    - We have **common problems** but not yet **common solutions**
    - Needs not unique to GISS, but shared with:
        - Earth science community